About Our Program

 - Hold an associate or higher degree.
 (Required for certificate applicants only.)*

 - Neurodiagnostic Technologist (REEGT, CLTM)

 - Doctor of Philosophy (PhD) in health, counseling, science

-To sit for the CCSH exam, you must have an associate (or higher) degree.
+*To sit for the CCSH exam, the BRPT requires an associate (or higher) degree.